sdmalek44/little-shop-redux/README.md

 **Be sure to have a test for each individual validation.**

-At the end of this iteration, you should be able to view an index of all merchants, view a page for a single merchant, create a merchant, edit a merchant, and delete a merchant from either the index or the show pages
+At the end of this iteration, you should be able to view an index of all merchants, view a page for a single merchant, create a merchant, edit a merchant, and delete a merchant from both the index and the show pages

 ### Iteration 2